-Proposed Activity Scope Objective Lead Agency# Blood Lead Screening in Children Panhandle Health District (PHD) administrates screening of children for elevated blood lead levels through Shoshone Medical Center providers.
-This has been occurring annually in the CDA Basin since 1996 as a public health service and as pait of the Lead Health Intervention Program.
+PROPOSED ACTIVITY SCOPE OBJECTIVE LEAD AGENCY Blood Lead Screening in Children Panhandle Health District (PHD) administrates screening of children for elevated blood lead levels through Shoshone Medical Center providers.
+This has been occurring annually in the CDA Basin since 1996 as a public health service and as part of the Lead Health Intervention Program.
 The purpose of the screening is to identify children with elevated blood lead levels and provide follow-up from a public health professional to identify ways to reduce lead exposures.
 The screening program also provides data to assess the effectiveness of the Basin cleanup efforts.
 The cleanup action decisions are not based on annual blood lead testing results.
 Rather, the goal is to prevent lead exposures that could result in elevated blood lead levels.
 Community wide and area-wide results are made available to the public.
-In 2012 the Centers for Disease Control established a new threshold value for blood lead levels in young children.
-According to CDC's fact sheet, "This new level is based on the population of children aged 1-5 years in the U.S. who are in the top 2.5% of children when tested for lead in their blood.
-Currently, that is 5 micrograms per deciliter of lead in blood."
-Previously, CDC's blood lead level of concern" was 10 micrograms per deciliter.
-In response to this change the PHD has used the 5 micrograms per deciliter as the trigger for follow up since 2012.
-Blood lead screening will continue during this 5 year planning period.
+The Centers for Disease Control established the threshold value for blood lead levels in young children at 5 micrograms per deciliter of lead in blood."
+In response to this, PHD uses the 5 micrograms per deciliter as the trigger for follow up.
+Blood lead screening will continue during this 5 year period.
 IDEQ PHD

-Proposed Activity Scope Objective Lead Agency# Repository Development and Management Repository activities center on these objectives: (1) completion of operations at Big Creek Repository (BCR); (2) operations at the Big Creek Repository Annex (BCRA), East Mission Flats Repository (EMFR), Lower Burke Canyon Repository (LBCR), and Page Repository; (3) the development and use of Waste Consolidation Areas (WCA) in East Fork 9 Mile Canyon for disposal of mine waste materials in that area; (4) the development of additional repository or waste consolidation sites; (5) implementation of the Waste Management Strategy (WMS); and (6) continued development and use of Limited Use Repositories (LUR) for disposal of materials generated from the Paved Roads Program.
+PROPOSED ACTIVITY SCOPE OBJECTIVE LEAD AGENCY Repository Development and Management Repository activities center on these objectives: (1) completion of operations at Big Creek Repository (BCR); (2) operations at the Big Creek Repository Annex (BCRA), East Mission Flats Repository (EMFR), Lower Burke Canyon Repository (LBCR), and Page Repository, and rebuilding the old Silver Valley Natural Resource Trustee (SVNRT) Repository in Canyon Creek now called the Canyon Complex Repository; (3) the development and use of Waste Consolidation Areas (WCA) in East Fork Ninemile Canyon for disposal of mine waste materials in that area; (4) the development of additional repository or waste consolidation sites; (5) implementation of the Waste Management Strategy (WMS); and (6) continued development and use of Limited Use Repositories (LUR) for disposal of materials generated from the Paved Roads Program.
 Close BCR and implement use of BCRA and LBCR for Upper Basin remediation and Institutional Controls Program (ICP).
 Continue operations at EMFR for remediation and ICP.
 Operate and expand Page to accommodate ICP wastes in the Box.
+Implement the design and reconstruction of the SVNRT Repository into the Canyon Complex Repository.
 Develop and utilize LURs to accommodate the Paved Road Program waste and save space at the repositories.
-Continue to develop and utilize the WCA in 9 Mile Canyon.
+Continue to develop and utilize the WCA in East Fork Ninemile Canyon.
 Implement the WMS within the Area of Contamination.
 Evaluate repository cover design criteria and alternatives and develop repository cover plans which will include the final designs and monitoring plans.
-Evaluate and select an alternative for addressing the loading from the repository created by the Silver Valley Natural Resource Trustees (SVNRT) in Canyon Creek near LBCR and the feasibility of establishing an additional repository in this area.
 Consider the feasibility of future use options in the cap design phase for repositories.
+Explore potential for additional Lower Basin repository sites(s) if EPA Strategic Plan indicates a need and potential viability.
 IDEQ EPA PHD